Professional Standards

 First Offense - The student will:

-• Lose full access to Handshake until they attend a meeting with the Assistant Director of Campus Talent
+• Lose full access to Handshake until they attend a meeting with the Associate Director, Employer Engagement

 • Provide a letter of apology addressed “Dear Recruiter” in electronic format